open-telemetry/opentelemetry.io/content/en/docs/collector/configuration.md

         - otlp/auth
 ```

-### Setting up certificates
+### Configuring certificates

-For a production setup, we strongly recommend using TLS certificates, either for
+In a production environment, use TLS certificates for secure communication or
-secure communication or mTLS for mutual authentication.
-See the below steps to
+mTLS for mutual authentication.
+Follow these steps to generate self-signed
-generate self-signed certificates used in this example.
-You might want to use
+certificates as in this example.
+You might want to use your current cert
-your current cert provisioning procedures to procure a certificate for
+provisioning procedures to procure a certificate for production usage.
-production usage.

-Install [cfssl](https://github.com/cloudflare/cfssl), and create the following
+1. Install [cfssl](https://github.com/cloudflare/cfssl) and create the following
    `csr.json` file:

 ```json
 {